BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 Location: AFAS Dome and Lotto Arena, Antwerp

-2026 Dates: February 27-28, 2026
+2026 Dates: February 27 and 28, 2026

 Why go?

-• For an impressive indoor staging.
+- For impressive indoor scenography.

-• For fans of kicks, rawstyle, hardcore, and high BPMs.
+- For fans of kicks, rawstyle, hardcore, and high BPMs.

-• For a long, intense, and visually very powerful night.
+- For a long, intense, and visually very powerful night.

 5. FCKNYE Festival — Brussels